Bankruptcy Research

 Online Legal Databases

-You can often find the latest court cases on the Internet for free, but older cases are in online databases.
+You can often find the latest court cases online for free, but older cases are in expensive online databases.
 If you need to look for a specific case, the most powerful tools are the online databases Westlaw or LexisNexis which are available at many law libraries.
 Almost any aspect of bankruptcy can be easily researched using these online resources.
 However, they are organized and written for lawyers, and although they can be searched from any computer, the user requires an account that is very expensive.
 If you go to the law library, you could probably search these databases for free, and the law librarian can assist you in conducting the search.